silnrsi/font-awami/documentation/source/productsite/resources.md

 ### XeTeX

-The TeXLive 2016 version of XeTeX supports version 1.3.8 of the Graphite2 engine.

 The TeXLive 2017 version of XeTeX contains a fix for Harfbuzz which was causing combining marks to clash at the end of words when followed by a Latin character.

 TeXLive is available from [https://www.tug.org/texlive/](https://www.tug.org/texlive/).